FRRouting/frr/doc/user/ospf_fundamentals.rst

 *External Routes*
-      Routes entirely external to @acronym{OSPF}@.
-Routers originating such routes are known as @acronym{ASBR,Autonomous-System Border Router}
+      Routes entirely external to :abbr:`OSPF`@.
+Routers originating such routes are known as :abbr:`ASBR (Autonomous-System Border Router)` routers.
-      routers.

 *Summary Routes*
-      Routes which summarise routing information relating to OSPF areas external to the OSPF link-state area at hand, originated by
+      Routes which summarise routing information relating to OSPF areas external to the OSPF link-state area at hand, originated by :abbr:`ABR (Area Boundary Router)` routers.
-      @acronym{ABR,Area Boundary Router} routers.

 *LSA Flooding*
-  OSPF defines several related mechanisms, used to manage synchronisation of
-  @acronym{LSDB}s between neighbours as neighbours form adjacencies and the propogation, or :term:`flooding` of new or updated @acronym{LSA}s.
+  OSPF defines several related mechanisms, used to manage synchronisation of :abbr:`LSDB`s between neighbours as neighbours form adjacencies and the propogation, or :term:`flooding` of new or updated :abbr:`LSA`s.

   :ref:`OSPF_Flooding`.